 - Baking Soda: Sprinkle baking soda over carpeted areas and fabric upholstered furniture.
 Use a large brush to brush the baking soda into the carpet.
 Last, use a vacuum to remove the baking soda from the carpet.

 - Essential Oils: Mixing essential oils into your mop water is a great way to remove and deter fleas from your home.
 Cedar and lemongrass is an excellent combination that fleas do not like to smell.
 Fleas are also not fond of lavender.
-This can also be achieved by diffusing these smells from an oil diffuser, although removing the fleas will require more than oil diffusion because we want to get it down into the areas (like carpet) in which they live and breed.
+This can also be achieved by diffusing these smells from an oil diffuser, although removing the fleas will require more than oil diffusion because we want to get it down into the areas in which they live and breed, like the carpet.

 The best baby-safe flea treatment for the house